 One of the important lessons this practice has taught me is to learn to live in the present and to be right here right now.
 This is extremely important, especially if you are struggling with some kind of addiction or eating disorder.
 In my case – bulimia.

 Our brain is a very complex system that works in a unique way.
 It is able to memorize the sequences of events and build habits.
 All this in order to make our lives easier, so we do not have to make decisions all the time.
 Unfortunately, we very often switch to autopilot and we don’t realize what is going on around us.
-However, we are the one who are fully capable of taking back control into our own hands.
+However, we are fully capable of taking back control into our own hands.

 When I was stressed or something unpleasant happened to me during the day, it was almost a certain indicator that I would have a binge eating episode later in the day.
 That was the sequence my brain had memorized.
 But through the ability to live in the present moment, I learned to recognize those sequences.
 First I learned to know myself well enough to notice the things that bring me stress and that would lead me to binge.
 Secondly, when binge eating occurs, I could see it quite clearly and consciously, go through it and thus reduce its consequences, volume, and strength.
 Meditation is a key moment for every problem we have.
 The ability to be aware and live in the present helps us to distinguish the emotions we experience.
 When you know an emotion, it helps you get through it without the negative consequences, because you know very clearly that it is just an emotion.